github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/managing-code-scanning-alerts-for-your-repository.md

 {% ifversion remove-code-scanning-configurations %}

+## Re-opening dismissed alerts

+If you dismiss an alert but later realized that it was done by mistake, you can access the list of closed alerts.
+Afterwards, you can find the alert, display it and reopen it if necessary.

 ## Removing stale configurations and alerts from a branch

 You may have multiple code scanning configurations on a single repository.
 When run, multiple configurations can generate the same alert.
 Additionally, if the configurations are run on different schedules, the alert statuses may become out-of-date for infrequent or stale configurations.
 For more information on alerts from multiple configurations, see "[AUTOTITLE](/code-security/code-scanning/managing-code-scanning-alerts/about-code-scanning-alerts#about-alerts-from-multiple-configurations)."